ON THIS PAGE:

 commercial cat food in three kittens (2013) Wehner A, Katzenberger J, Groth A, Dorsch R, Koelle P,

-sleep, the third has ongoing kidney damage.
-The commercial food in question was Almo Nature
+put to sleep, the third has ongoing kidney damage.
+The food in question was Almo Nature

 Kitten with Chicken food.
 It had a declared amount of Vitamin D3 of 6488